Cognitive Behavioural Psychotherapy (P.Grad.Dip.)

 This course is offered as a specialised post-qualification course that builds on relevant knowledge and skills already possessed by prospective candidates.
 Suitable candidates for the course will:

 Please note that a CV and a completed supplementary form is required as part of the online application process.
-Shortlisting of applicants will occur in mid-May and interviews for those who are successfully shortlisted are anticipated to take place in St. Patrick's University Hospital in June 2018.
+Shortlisting of applicants will occur in April and interviews for those who are successfully shortlisted are anticipated to take place in St. Patrick's University Hospital in May 2020.

 To apply, click on the relevant Apply Link below